 For us to truly understand the gravity of what it takes to become a professional athlete, we may have to experience the mental and physical strain they endure.
 But that’s obviously not going to happen, partly because as regular fitness enthusiasts, our bodily capacities are relatively limited, our goals more modest.

 Yet this doesn’t mean that we can’t learn a thing or two from these athletes’ fitness routines.
-To do this, we have to look at these routines as collections of healthy habits.
+To do this, we have to look at these as collections of healthy habits.
 What Olympians have done is to successfully cultivate certain healthy habits, which, through time, have become effortless to consistently observe.
 Here are just a few of those habits we can try building ourselves:

-Eating Like an Olympian
+Eat like an Olympian

 The main takeaway here is that your diet should be one that gives you energy to do what you need to do.
 Athletes stick to specific diets and eat the way they do exactly because of what they do for a living.
 More particularly, their diets are tailored to their chosen sport.
-For instance, the figure skater Michael Martinez cuts back on protein so he won’t build too much muscle and thus become lighter, which is key in being able to perform quad jumps.
+For instance, figure skater Michael Martinez cuts back on protein so he won’t build too much muscle and thus become lighter, which is key in being able to perform quad jumps.
 On the other hand, sports that require a lot of endurance like football focus on muscle-building, therefore football players load up on protein-rich foods like lean ground beef and eggs.

 Another diet-related habit is all about breakfasts.
 The Fil-Am swimmer and 12-time Olympic medalist Natalie Coughlin lives by the principle that the food you eat in the morning is a major predictor of what the rest of your day will be like.
 She tells SheKnows: “If you start your day with a donut, you kind of trash that day.”
 She goes on to say that eating a healthy breakfast will lead you to make more healthy decisions the rest of the day.
 There isn’t a single perfect diet fit for every athlete.
 If anything, athletic diets usually change, and perhaps the only consistent thing about them is that they should give them energy.

-Recovering Like an Olympian
+Recover like an Olympian

 We’ve previously talked about the role of recovery in one’s journey towards fitness and good health.
 It’s significance is often understated, so it may just as well be said that it’s probably as important as the actual exercises we do.
 Among professional athletes, however, rest and recovery are top priorities.
 This couldn’t be truer about the American slalom skier Mikaela Shiffrin, who’s one of the top performers in the Winter Olympics so far.
 Shiffrin sleeps an average of nine hours every night and takes an hour-long nap in the afternoon.
 She even sleeps when she’s already on the snow, waiting for her race to begin.